-Following the pattern of development seen elsewhere around Metapont, the presence of a rural spring influenced the construction of the sanctuary at San Biagio in the late 7th century BCE.
-The structure redirected water from the spring into three basins, and architectural remains that the compound once was home to several buildings, and the ritual activity practiced at the site was complex and unique.The cult of Artemis reached beyond the urban territory of the city San Biagio. the early years of the sanctuary’s existence, archaeological findings like the abundance of male terracotta figurines and a stone cippus with an inscription, which suggested that other gods such as Zeus Aglaios were worshipped at the site as welltemple dedicated to Zeus Meilichios at Selinunte. the plethora of votive material found around the site emale figures but others feature outstretched wings, carrying animals, which are unique to the site.
-Other statuettes and utilitarian vessels, which stylistically relate to examples from mainland Greece and Sicily, were also discovered.
+Following the pattern of development seen elsewhere around Metaponto, the presence of a rural spring, which faces the Venella River on the slope of a hill, influenced the construction of the sanctuary at San Biagio in the late 7th century BCE.
+The structure redirected water from the spring into three basins, and architectural remains indicate that the compound once was home to several buildings, and the ritual activity practiced at the site was complex and unique.
+Despite the difficulties in confirming this, the site was most likely dedicated to Artemis, due to the nature of the votives, the proximity to water, and literary evidence that demonstrates the relationship between the Metapontines and Artemis.
+The cult of Artemis reached beyond the urban territory of the city all the way to San Biagio.
+For the early years of the sanctuary’s existence, archaeological findings like the abundance of male terracotta figurines and a stone cippus with an inscription, which suggested that other gods such as Zeus Aglaios were worshipped at the site as well, a connection also evident at temple dedicated to Zeus Meilichios at Selinunte.
+In the plethora of votive material found around the site, female figures, similar to ones discovered at Tavole Palatine are most common, but others feature outstretched wings, carrying animals, which are unique to the site.
+Other statuettes and utilitarian vessels, which stylistically relate to examples from mainland Greece and Sicily, were also discovered in moderate quantities.

-11th Epinician Ode, which was composed to commemorate the victory of Alexidamos of Metapont at the Pythian games at Delphi Bacchylides writes,
+In his 11th Epinician Ode, which was composed to commemorate the victory of Alexidamos of Metaponto at the Pythian games at Delphi, Bacchylides writes,

 “For your sake even now Metapontion, the city honored by the gods, is filled with delight and with victory processions of young men with fine limbs.
 They sing the praises of the Pythian victor, the marvelous son of Phaiscus….
 But either a god was responsible, or else the wandering judgment of men took the highest honor out of his hands.
 But now Artemis of the wilds with her golden distaff, the Soother, famous for the bow, gave him shining victory.”